 The main people served by the collection are students and researchers in Catholic theology and Catholic church history.
-They are members of the Franciscan community and members of affiliated institutions of the MCD, especially the YTU.
+They are members of the Franciscan community and members of affiliated institutions of the UD, especially the YTU.
 The library is also available to members of the public.

 5. Access to the Collection

 The Franciscan community and faculty of the YTU are entitled to full membership of the library without charge.
-The Melbourne College of Divinity pays fees for students enrolled through the MCD.
+The Melbourne College of Divinity pays fees for students enrolled through the UCD.
 Other YTU students and members of the public pay fees either through YTU or directly to the Library.
 Borrowing conditions vary between the different membership groups.

 Inter-library loans may be arranged for any group of borrowers.
 There is no library charge to the Franciscan community.
 Others are required to follow the contractual obligations of the national inter-library loan system and pay the recommended charges.

 Remote access to bibliographic records is available via the Internet.